elledkaye/google-homepage/README.md

 Google homepage excersise

 Task:
-Quick excersise to recreate the google homepage as close as possible with using basic HTML and CSS
+Quick exercise to recreate the google homepage as close as possible with using basic HTML and CSS